IBM/conditional-parallel-coordinates/README.md

 additionally revealed information is conditioned on the clicked value.
 CPC is implemented recursively, such that categorical values in sub-axes can again be expanded.

+CPC is a patent pending by International Business Machines Corporation.
+Its original use is in the area of AI Automation, specifically to visualize machine learning pipelines, and their respective hyperparameters simultaneously.

+However, the applications are beyond our imagination, so we do not want to withhold this from this world.

+##### License
+Please note the source code is published under terms of GPL-3.
+Therefore, should you intend to include CPC in your projects, please make sure you openly publish your entire code base under the same conditions.
+This might not suite your commercial project, in which case you may kindly reach out to our legal staff at IBM Research.

 ##### Version: 1.0.0

 ##### Contact: daniel.karl@ibm.com